 The diet of the Panamanian golden frog is mainly composed of a varied mixture of small invertebrates (2).
 To protect itself from predators this species secretes a poison from its skin which can affect nerve cell function if it is ingested (2) (5).

 In the late rainy season and early dry season, between November and January, the female Panamanian golden frog moves to areas surrounding streams to reproduce (2).
 The male Panamanian golden frog is usually resident around the stream, establishing a territory and defending it from other males using a unique method of hand-waving and foot-raising known as ‘semaphoring’ (2) (4) (5).
 Wrestling is known to occur between territorial males (2).

 After mating has occurred, the female deposits a single string of around 370 cream-coloured eggs into the water body.
 The eggs are looped, arranged into layers and attached to the substrate (2).
 After nine days the eggs hatch and the larvae begin to develop (6).
 An adhesive area on the underside of the body ensures that the larva remains attached to the substrate and prevents it from being swept away by the current (2) (5).

-The golden arrow poison frog inhabits tropical montane forests in wet areas, where it is generally found around the banks of streams and waterfalls on large moss-covered boulders, as well as in dry areas where it is lives on the forest floor (1) (2) (4).
+The Panamanian golden frog inhabits tropical montane forests in wet areas, where it is generally found around the banks of streams and waterfalls on large moss-covered boulders, as well as in dry areas where it is lives on the forest floor (1) (2) (4).
 It is able to climb trees and can be found up to three metres from the ground (4).

-The golden arrow poison frog is protected by law in Panama and is found in many protected areas within its range (1).
+The Panamanian golden frog is protected by law in Panama and is found in many protected areas within its range (1).
 Captive breeding programmes in many zoos throughout the United States and at the El Valle Amphibian Conservation Centre in Panama have been successful, although until certain threats have been addressed the captive-bred individuals cannot be safely returned to the wild (1) (2) (4).

 Find out more